cs4s/sm-2017/day1/teacher_account/index.md

 ## About

 In this activity we will introduce you to Teacher Accounts in Scratch.
-A Teacher Account allows you to manage Classes of students and can make common administrative tasks, for example: setting up students' accounts and resetting passwords, easier.
+A Teacher Account allows you to manage Classes of students and can make common administrative tasks, for example: setting up students' accounts and changing their passwords, easier.
 We highly recommend requesting a Teacher Account on the Scratch website, if you are going to begin using the online version of Scratch with your students.

-We will go over what we think are the most important features of Teacher Accounts in this session:
+This activity includes examples of how to use the important features of Teacher Accounts, including:

 - Creating a new *Class*
 - Adding *Students* to a *Class*
 - Creating *Studios* for a *Class*
-- Resetting *Students'* passwords
+- Changing *Students'* passwords
 - Viewing your *Students'* activity on Scratch

 Teacher Accounts in Scratch are relatively new, so there may be changes to the Teacher Account features or new features introduced soon.